 The Purification Challenge

 Achieving high RNA purity is not straightforward.
 Producing pure RNA may require repeated and costly process development cycles, and even after significant investment in optimization, the resulting product may still not meet purity requirements.
 This iterative process may consume time and resources with no guaranteed outcome.
-HPLC has been shown to reduce or even eliminate length impurities from RNA preparations and can be considered a gold standard for RNA purity assessment.
-However, HPLC is currently used primarily as an analytical tool in research settings, not as a routine preparative method, leaving a practical gap between what can be measured and what can be reliably achieved in production.
-Cisterna's proprietary SPECC (SPEcific Capture and Cleavage) technology selectively consistently produce full-length target mRNA, approaching HPLC-level purity without the associated bottlenecks.
-This level of purity means you can trust your RNA and build on your results with confidence as you move through research and development.
+HPLC has been shown to reduce or even eliminate length impurities from RNA preparations and can be considered as a gold standard for RNA purity.
+However, HPLC is currently used primarily as an analytical tool or for small-scale preparations in research settings, not as a routine, scalable method, leaving a gap between what can be measured and what can be reliably achieved in production.
+Cisterna's proprietary SPECC (SPEcific Capture and Cleavage) technology selectively and consistently produces full-length target RNAs, approaching HPLC-level purity without the associated bottlenecks.
+This level of purity means you can trust your RNA and build on your results with confidence as you move through R&D and beyond.

 The functional impact of purity is further demonstrated in Figure 3, using mRNA encoding firefly luciferase as a model system.